ankit-rathi/Data-AI-Visual-Notebook/chapters/05_Capturing_Data.md

 ---

-## Example Section — Capturing User Behavior in a Digital Product
+## Example — Capturing User Behavior in a Digital Product

 Consider how a streaming platform captures data about user behavior.